In object-oriented programming, an interface is a declaration that defines a set of methods that classes can later implement.

 cat.make_sound() # Output: Meow

-Interfaces are one of the best tools to keep our program clean.
-They allow us to reduce class coupling, which we already know is one of the main problems of OOP.
+Interfaces are one of the best tools for maintaining the cleanliness of our program.
+They allow us to reduce class coupling, which we already know is one of the main problems in OOP.

-They also favor code reuse, promote abstraction, reduce inheritance between classes… in short, a wonder.
-Let’s use them!
+They also favor code reuse, promote abstraction, reduce inheritance between classes… in short, a marvel.
+Use them!

-But (in this life, there is always a but) you have to know how to use them.
+Buuut (in life there’s always a but) you have to know how to use them.
 The main problem you will have is when to use an interface and when to use inheritance.
-We’ve seen this in a previous point.
+We’ve already seen that in a previous point.

 On the other hand, the other difficulty will be how to define an interface.
 For that, let’s remember that an interface models behaviors, not entities.